curiousest/curiousest.github.io/_posts/2024-12-03-eagle-and-beavers.md

  "Or you must join us underwater." said the spokesbeaver.

-The beavers were left to wonder how to surface their intensity, underwater.
+The beavers were left to wonder how to surface their underwater activity.
 The eagle was left to ponder whether it was willing to risk drowning for the dam.